wso2/docs-is/en/docs/deploy/migrate/what-has-changed.md

 ```

 Make sure to update the usages of this function, if any, after the migration process.

+Authentication steps can be filtered with adaptive script passing an `authenticationOptions` array to the `executeStep` function.
+For local authenticators an array item named `authenticator` should be passed.
+In earlier versions of WSO2 IS, the value of this parameter should be an authenticator display name (friendly name).
+With WSO2 IS 6.0.0, this has changed to use the authenticator name instead.

 ## Application management
 This section covers the updates related to application configurations on Identity Server 6.0.0.